 Seany Clarke is a British singer-songwriter whose music has developed into a casual, rhythmic blend of alternative Folk and Soul with a sound that is often half a step outside traditional borders of genre.

 Coining his sound as ‘fly-Folk’, Seany takes inspiration from a wide array of artists such as Curtis Mayfield, Elvis Costello, Paul Weller, Richie Havens and John Martyn.

-Seany's second album Familiar Strangers will be released in July 2019.
+Seany's second album Familiar Strangers was released in July 2019.
 Entirely self-penned, self-produced and self-played, he gives us acoustic psychodrama that courts tenderness and submits to tension.
 As Seany zooms into the troubled mind, he finds echoes of his own experiences and shares them with irony, pathos and playfulness.
 Seany says: “I’m looking into an infinity mirror seeing myself and a million different shades of strangers receding in a row.
 In divided times are we so different after all?”

 Originally from London, Seany started life as a rock drummer and guitarist but would soon establish himself as an acoustic singer-songwriter, gaining confidence by busking on the London tubes.
 “I'd get a lot of attitude from small minds because I sang like an indie kid”, says Seany.
 “I was into the Jam.
 People are far too complex to be stereotyped.”